pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - TissueName
       - Name of the tissue being tested
     * - p
-      - These p-values are for tissue prioritization but NOT for hypothesis test.
+      - The p-values for tissue-phenotype associations.
     * - BHFDRq
       - The Benjamini-Hochberg adjusted p-values